 With your goal as a marketer or small business owner of getting more engagement on Facebook, and with Facebook’s overwhelming increase in video views, the relationship between these is clear: Facebook video your friend.
 That’s right, over 1 billion videos on Facebook are played every day.
-About 50% of Facebook users watch at least one video every day, according to this article Facebook shared earlier this year.
+About 50% of Facebook users watch at least one video every day, according to an article Facebook shared earlier this year.
 This 50% statistic is significant–it was not long ago that Facebook video was not particularly relevant.
 I think it’s a safe bet that Facebook’s move to make videos play automatically (but silently) as you scroll down your news feed helps draw Facebook users in.
 The following are some tips on how to leverage this great opportunity to reach more people.
 As our audiences grow to appreciate more and more visual posts on Facebook, we must be responsive to this.
 Here are some tips on how to best take advantage of Facebook video for your business:

 Offer something nobody else has.